Emission line models for the lowest mass core-collapse supernovae -- II. 3D NLTE radiative transfer modelling of a $9.0\,M_\odot$ neutrino-driven explosion: Discussion

-Overall, the model here can give good fits to many different line profiles for SN 1997D and SN 2016bkv for the same viewing angle, although there is not one angle where all five investigated profiles (Figures~\ref{fig:lineprofdet_sn1997D} and \ref{fig:lineprofdet_sn2016bkv}) give good matches.
+Overall, the model here can give good fits to many different line profiles for SN~1997D and SN~2016bkv for the same viewing angle, although there is not one angle where all five investigated profiles (Figures~\ref{fig:lineprofdet_sn1997D} and \ref{fig:lineprofdet_sn2016bkv}) give good matches.
 However, individually each profile has good matches for some viewing angles and the best angles overall tend to find good fits for three or four lines at the same time.
 This is strongly encouraging for the potential diagnostic use of 3D explosion models processed by nebular phase spectral codes.
 This is particularly so because this is not a model tailored to match any specific SN, making the level of agreement shown here to be satisfactory alongside the variations of the line profile properties (line centroid shift and line width) for the different viewing angles with regards to the model.

-SN 2016bkv was tentatively suggested to be of ECSN origin.
-The line profile comparisons in Figure~\ref{fig:lineprofdet_sn2016bkv} do find that our model can match the observed profiles well, at varying viewing angles for the different elements.
-Although we do not directly compare the full model spectrum against SN 2016bkv, we have similar luminosities for the key lines as in the analysis by \citet{hosseinzadeh2018short}, so there is no reason to revise the conclusion based on 1D modelling of this SN, namely that SN 2016bkv could be an ECSN based on nebular phase models, although it does have an unusually large $^{56}$Ni mass.
-Another ECSN candidate is SN 2018zd, which we do not compare to here -- the main reason is that the features in SN 2018zd are either missing from the observations (Mg I]) or much broader (H$\alpha$ and [O I] in particular) than in our models.
+SN~2016bkv was tentatively suggested to be of ECSN origin.
+The line profile comparisons in Figure~\ref{fig:lineprofdet_sn2016bkv} do find that our model \txtred{-- an Fe-CCSN --} can match the observed profiles well, at varying viewing angles for the different elements.
+Although we do not directly compare the full model spectrum against SN~2016bkv, we have similar luminosities for the key lines as in the analysis by \citet{hosseinzadeh2018short}. \txtred{As our results here are not sufficiently different from a previous 1D study (\J18), there is no reason to cast doubts on the viability of 1D modelling for low-energy SNe.
+Therefore the conclusions drawn by \citet{hosseinzadeh2018short} on grounds of their 1D modelling cannot be refuted, namely that SN~2016bkv could be an ECSN based on nebular phase models, although it has an unusually large $^{56}$Ni mass.
+However, according to our results an Fe-CCSN appears to be a possible scenario as well.} Another ECSN candidate is SN~2018zd, which we do not compare to here -- the main reason is that the features in SN~2018zd are either missing from the observations (Mg~I]) or much broader (H$\alpha$ and [O~I] in particular) than in our models.